 A protected perimeter is the objective.
 The end state, your safety: the safety of yourself and all that you are choosing to defend.
 Therefore, your level of commitment and resolve must be determined before the moment of danger- any hesitation when it matters most can cost the most.

 All of these principles apply to the static and mobile perimeter protection planning.
 The biggest difference will be dime and time.
 One can spend a lot on home defense, and often, that is a prudent investment.
 But one must evaluate how defensible a home is, and if a mobile plan might actually be a safer course of action to execute.
 This is particularly true for some homes.

-Sometimes remoteness or even being in a large city can be advantageous and sometimes, not so much.
-Either way, one can usually spend more money on and give more thought to perimeter planning for home.
-And with a little time and thought on mobile perimeters, one can greatly enhance the overall safety.
+Sometimes, remoteness or even being in a large city can be advantageous and sometimes, not so much.
+Either way, one can usually spend more money on, and give more thought to, perimeter planning for home.
+And with a little time and thought on mobile perimeters, one can greatly enhance their overall safety.

 Editors Note: A version of this article first appeared in the January 2015 print issue of American Survival Guide.